zeek/spicy/doc/zeek.rst

 easier to change an option from the command-line, the Spicy plugin also supports an environment variable ``SPICY_PLUGIN_OPTIONS`` that accepts a subset of ``spicy-driver`` command-line options in the form of a string.
-For example, to compile a debug version of all analyzers, set ``SPICY_PLUGIN_OPTIONS=-d``.
+For example, to JIT a debug version of all analyzers, set ``SPICY_PLUGIN_OPTIONS=-d``.
 The full set of options is this:

 .. code-block:: text